 The cons of a managed VA service include:

-- It won't be the cheapest option.
+- It won't be the cheapest option

-Also, if you only need occasional project-based support, you'll pay for the time you don't need.
+If you only need occasional project-based support, you'll pay for the time you don't need.
 But it can be a great choice if you want to offload ongoing tasks to a VA with a team of trainers and managers behind them and an account manager who guides you on effectively utilizing your VA team.